lfilho/js-single-to-multi-var/README.md

 **Note that** it also adjusts the indentation accordingly.
 If you see your indentation messed up, you probably have different settings that the plugin's default - take a look at the [`vimrc`](vimrc) in use and adjust it to your taste.

-For more examples of the cases it covers or not, take a look at the `test-*` files to see what and how it will convert.
+For more examples of the cases it covers or not, take a look at the `test/test-*` files to see what and how it will convert.

 <a name="Assumptions_Caveats">
 ## Assumptions / Caveats